Lake Havasu City, Arizona

 The bridge is 950 feet long and weighs 33,000 tons.
 It's sometimes confused with the more visually interesting Tower Bridge (which remains in London) and sometimes mistakenly believed to date from the Middle Ages (it was built in 1831).
 The only thing that the bridge really has going for it is the "London Bridge" name, but that was enough for McCulloch.
 He had it rebuilt on dry land, then had a mile-long "river" dug underneath it, turning a Lake Havasu peninsula into an island and giving the bridge something to do.

 Decades have passed since the bridge reopened on October 10, 1971, and the novelty of driving over London Bridge has passed for Lake Havasu City, if not for its tourists.
-A Merry-Olde-England mini-resort, built next to the bridge in the 1970s, still stands.
-You can buy a chip of the bridge, glued to a card, in one of the neighborhood gift shops.
-A bronze statue of McCulloch stands on one of the approaches, a permanent reminder to tourists of how the bridge got here.
+A Merry-Olde-England mini-resort, built next to the bridge in the 1970s, was mostly bulldozed in 2016.
+But visitors can still buy a chip of the bridge, glued to a card, in one of the neighborhood gift shops; and a bronze statue of McCulloch stands on the bridge's eastern approach, a permanent reminder to tourists of how it got here.